 A student has the right to withdraw at any time.
 An official withdrawal may be documented in writing or may also be effectuated by the student's conduct, including, but not limited to, a student's lack of attendance.
-An official withdrawal is considered to have occurred on the earlier of a) the date that the student provides to the school official notification of his or her intent to withdraw or b) the date that the student begins the withdrawal process.
-Students who must withdraw from the school are requested to notify the office of the Academic Dean/Director of Education by telephone, in person, or in writing, to provide official notification of their intent to withdraw.
+An official withdrawal is considered to have occurred on the date that the student provides to the school official notification of his or her intent to withdraw Students who must withdraw from the school are requested to notify the office of the

+Academic Dean/Director of Education by telephone, in person, or in writing, to provide official notification of their intent to withdraw.
 Students will be asked to provide the official date of withdrawal and the reason for withdrawal in writing at the time of official notification.
 When the student begins the process of withdrawal, the student or the office of the Academic Dean/Director of Education will complete the necessary form(s).